Find a Lender-Approved Local Conveyancer in Belvedere

 Recently asked questions about conveyancing in Belvedere

-I am purchasing my first flat in Belvedere with a mortgage from Nottingham Building Society.
-The sellers would not budge the price so I negotiated 6k of fixtures and fittings instead.
-The house builders rep suggested that I not reveal to my conveyancer about the extras as it would impact my mortgage with the bank.
-Should I keep quiet?.
+I am buying a new build house in Belvedere with a mortgage from Leeds Building Society.
+The sellers refused to reduce the price so I negotiated 6k of fixtures and fittings instead.
+The property agent advised me not to tell my conveyancer about this side-deal as it would adversely affect my loan with Leeds Building Society.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.